buyallmemes/blog-api/posts/20240422-testing-guideline.md

 For example:

-* prevent accessing classes in certain package from another class in another package (a.k.a. don't inject repository into controller)
+* prevent accessing classes in a certain package from another class in another package (a.k.a. don't inject repository into the controller)

 * forbid accessing internal implementation of the module directly, and force usage of the API layer